 The chronology is further discussed in relation to Nebuchadrezzar’s first dream, but in summary Cyrus ascended the throne in 537 BC and reigned 7 years, until 530 BC.
 Darius, his predecessor, was still alive at the start of his reign.
-In view of their already existing kinship (Cyrus was his nephew), and having no male heir, he gave Cyrus his daughter in marriage and made him his heir and senior partner.
-In those circumstances his accession is likely to have been timed to coincide with his formal coronation, in March/April 537 BC.
+In view of their already existing kinship (Cyrus was his nephew), and having no male heir, Darius gave Cyrus his daughter in marriage and made him his heir and senior partner.
+In those circumstances Cyrus’s accession is likely to have been timed to coincide with his formal coronation, in March/April 537 BC.
 His decree concerning the Jews was one of his first acts as emperor.

 Daniel was only too well aware that this had come to pass.
 “All Israel has transgressed your law and turned aside, refusing to obey your voice.
 The curse and oath that are written in the Law of Moses the servant of God have been poured out upon us.”

 So in 586 BC the land was vacated and in 537 BC, exactly 49 years later, the exiles returned to their land.
-In the seventh month they built an altar and offered burnt offerings on it, implicitly including that of the Day of Atonement (Lev 16), and celebrated the Feast of Tabernacles.
+In the seventh month they built an altar and offered burnt offerings on it, implicitly including the offering of the Day of Atonement (Lev 16), and celebrated the Feast of Tabernacles.
 In so doing, ‘as it was written in the Law of Moses the man of God’ (Ezra 3:2), they inaugurated the year of jubilee.
 It had never been observed before.
 The one time that they did try to observe the jubilee, in 587 BC, by granting liberty to their slaves, they shortly afterwards changed their minds (Jer 34:6-11).

 The numbers refer to years.
 The previously ordained period of 70 years, including 49 years of sabbath rest and ending with a year of jubilee, was to be followed by another ordained period, apparently lasting 490 years.

 The punctuation here is as per the AV.
 It is also possible to end the first sentence after ‘seven sevens’, so that the anointed one comes after 49 years and the period of building lasts 434 years.
-However, since the seventy sevens start with the word to restore and rebuild, it seems illogical to go on to say that the building work will occupy only the second period.
+However, since the seventy sevens start with the word to restore and rebuild, it seems unsatisfactory to go on to say that the building work will occupy only the second period.
 Four centuries is also a long time to be building a city.
-The Hebrew word ‘restore’, shuwb, means to return to a previous state (Isa 58:12).
+The word ‘restore’, shuwb, means to return to a previous state (Isa 58:12).
 ‘Ruler’ is nagiyd, a term often used of the king of Israel (e.g. II Sam 7:8) and others in positions of leadership.
-‘Drainage’ translates the word charuwts, something incised, or dug, such as a ditch.
+‘Drainage’ translates the word charuwts, something incised or dug, such as a ditch.

-The word to restore and build Jerusalem could be (i) the decree of Cyrus in 537 BC to rebuild the temple, (ii) the decree of Artaxerxes in July/August 458 BC authorising Ezra, ‘the scribe of the Law,’ to strengthen the finances of the now rebuilt temple, to appoint magistrates and judges, and to promote observance of the Law of Moses, or (iii) the letters of authorisation that Nehemiah received in 446 BC to rebuild Jerusalem’s wall.
+The word to restore and build Jerusalem could be (i) the decree of Cyrus in 537 BC to rebuild the temple, (ii) the decree of Artaxerxes shortly before March/April 458 BC authorising Ezra, ‘the scribe of the Law,’ to strengthen the finances of the now rebuilt temple, to appoint magistrates and judges, and to promote observance of the Law of Moses, or (iii) the letters of authorisation that Nehemiah received in 446 BC to rebuild Jerusalem’s wall.
 We can rule out the last option, since the wall had already been rebuilt.
 Nehemiah was responding to the news that it was broken down and its gates burnt.
 The damage – apparently not an accident though it may have been made to look like one – was an illustration of the ‘troubled time’ foreseen in the vision.